pmeshkov/pySULI/notebooks/using_google_colab.md

 **Colab** is a Jupyter Notebook service that allows you to work on `.ipynb` files through Google Drive.

->A **Jupyter Notebook** is a document which allows for seamless integration of Python code with Markdown text formatting, to allow for an intuitive programming pipeline.
+>A **Jupyter Notebook** (file extension `.ipynb`) is a document which allows for seamless integration of Python code with Markdown text formatting, to allow for an intuitive programming pipeline.
 It is organized in cells, with each cell containing either code or Markdown.
 The outputs of each code cell lay below the respective cell.
+Also, the code is continuous from cell to cell; variables are accessible in all cells lower than their definition cell.
 Jupyter Notebook files are ideal for data analysis due to their presentability.
 Check out `/notebooks/Intro.ipynb` at https://jupyter.org/try-jupyter/lab/.

 # Installation

-To get started with colab, head to Google Drive, and select `New` ,  `More`, `Connect More Apps`.
+To get started with colab, head to Google Drive, and select `New`, `More`, `Connect More Apps`.

 ![enter image description here](https://github.com/pmeshkov/Colab_Tutorial/blob/main/Google_colab_tutorial/Screenshot%202024-06-27%20at%2010.46.41%E2%80%AFAM.png?raw=true)